juicy-llamas/Old-Operating-System-Code/README.md

   - It is the last stable version.
 - 'current_revised' is an extension of that.
 It attempts to actually preform standard operating system tasks, like for instance, managing memory with paging.
 I never got far with it, and it is in an unstable state.
 - 'new_32bit_os' looks (at a glance) to be an older version of 'safe.'
 I am uncertain whether it is stable or not, be my guest to try.
 - 'NEW_OS' is a template for a project I never developed, mostly.
 I tried to make a UEFI/BIOS compatable bootloader and failed, then I gave up.
-The template is left.
+The template for what would have been a project is left.
 - 'os_third_take' is a project for a 64 bit OS.
 In this version, I actually use GRUB and make a bootable ISO image.
 I succeeded into entering long mode, and I was going to attempt to make a memory handler using paging.
 I stopped there.

 If you have gotten this far, enjoy looking through this repo, if for nothing else than to amuse yourself on a boring day.